 Step 8: Avoid Mowing or Heavy Traffic

-Try to minimize traffic on the overseeded areas until the new grass has grown 1 – 2 inches tall.
+Try to minimize traffic in the overseeded areas until the new grass has grown 1 – 2 inches tall.
 Wait to mow the lawn until the new grass reaches the same height as the established grass.
 At that point, you can resume your normal lawn care routine.

-When to Overseed Your Lawn
+When is the Best Time to Overseed Your Lawn?

 When to Overseed Cool-Season Grass